Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^5]: HPACK and QPACK header compression includes dictionaries containing common headers.
 If a header matches one of these common values, its effective size can be reduced to a single byte.
 If a header has an uncommon value, consider minifying it by removing unnecessary whitespace.
 Remember that if your golden first kilobyte already lists all essential resources, these could be considered premature optimizations.
 Real bottlenecks lie elsewhere.

+[^6]: Iterating through a list of font names to see if each one is available on a user's system is a slow but effective way to determine installed fonts without being granted permission to use the Font Access API.
+[BrowserLeaks has a demo](https://browserleaks.com/fonts) of this approach.
+Warning: the page might hog your CPU for a while.

-[^6]: Decoration is more than cosmetic.
+[^7]: Decoration is more than cosmetic.
 The [color overrides and accessibility](#color-overrides-and-accessibility) sub-section describes how some decorations, like borders, improve accessibility.

-[^7]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
+[^8]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
 This lets libaom optimize the perceptual quality of lossy encodes much more accurately.

-[^8]: <p>Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
+[^9]: <p>Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
 In Firefox, navigate to <code>about:config</code> and toggle these options:</p><pre><code>javascript.options.ion<br>javascript.options.baselinejit<br>javascript.options.native_regexp<br>javascript.options.asmjs<br>javascript.options.wasm</code></pre><p>In Chromium and derivatives, run the browser with <code>--js-flags='--jitless'</code>; in the Tor Browser, set the security level to "Safer".